Sleepy Hollow, Illinois: History

 Falese marketed lots in the unincorporated subdivision called "Sleepy Hollow Manor".
 In 1958, the residents voted to incorporate Sleepy Hollow as a separate village rather than being annexed to West Dundee.
 In 1958, the Faleses purchased the Petitti farm, and in 1961 the Winmoor and Whitney farms added to the family holdings.
 By 1960, Sleepy Hollow's population was 311.
 By 1970, it had grown to 1,729.
 The only commercial activity was the Sleepy Hollow Resort Motel (later renamed the Chateau Louise) and Crichton's Super Mart.
 In 1966, the Glen Oak Country Club was opened as a member-supported outdoor pool facility (which was later transferred to the Dundee Township Park District.)
 Later, the Sleepy Hollow Elementary School was opened adjacent to the pool.

 The Sleepy Hollow population continued to increase through the 1980s and 1990s as the remaining lots in Falese's original subdivision were developed and as three other adjacent subdivisions were annexed: Saddle Club Estates, and Surrey Ridge and the Bluffs.
 Sleepy Hollow's ability to annex additional land to the west and south is limited by an agreement with the city of Elgin, which also provides for the city to supply water to the village.

 Sleepy Hollow has had its own police force since the 1960s.
 For years, it was a one-man force: Larry Sabatino Jr., the second police chief.
 The village named a park in his memory.
 On March 9, 2014, the Sleepy Hollow police force had its first fatal shooting in a domestic disturbance case.

+In 2016, the village held a referendum to increase property taxes due to declining tax revenues and increased personnel costs.
+Officials urged voters to approve the tax increase or the village government could be dissolved.
+Voters approved a 33 percent property tax increase on March 15, 2016.